Building a Neural Network from Scratch with Python & NumPy

 self.output_size = output_size

-# initialize random weights and biasses
+# Initialize random weights and biases

 self.W1 = np.random.randn(self.input_size, self.hidden_size)